Get your home holiday-ready 🎄 SEE ALL IDEAS

 Photo: Gennadiy Slezkin/500Px Plus via Getty Images

-It isn’t just plants that you need to know how to protect from the frost.
+It isn’t just plants that need to be protected from frost.
 When posts, foundations, footings, and other supports are installed above the frost line, the structures become vulnerable to shifting, cracking, and other damage that may occur when water below the foundation freezes and expands.
 This upward or outward movement of soil and objects in the ground caused by ice formation in the soil is known as frost heave.

-Problems can occur even after the last frost dates, which is why it’s necessary to install structural supports at least two feet below the maximum frost depth and keep an eye out for these ways in which frost can impact structural elements.
+Problems can occur even after the last frost dates, which is why it’s necessary to install structural supports at least 2 feet below the maximum frost depth, and keep an eye out for these ways in which frost can impact structural elements.

 • Walkways, patio stones, and other pavers may be shifted or dislodged.